 Dean of Students

-The Dean of Students provides leadership in the development, overall management and supervision of student services programs and serves as in information/referral source for students needing assistance in any situation.
-The Dean of Students Office is in the Student Union (SU1.602) and can be contacted at 972-883-6391 or on the web at www.utdallas.edu/deanofstudents.
+The Dean of Students provides leadership in the development, overall management and supervision of student organizations and activities and serves as an information/referral source for students needing assistance in any situation.
+The Dean of Students Office is in the Student Services Building, SSB4.400, and can be contacted at 972-883-6391 or on the web at www.utdallas.edu/deanofstudents.

-Disability Services ensures that qualified students with documented disabilities have an equal opportunity to participate in educational, recreational and social opportunities at UT Dallas.
-Students with disabilities are urged to contact Disability Services as soon as they are admitted to the University.
-Disability Services is located in the Student Union (SU1.610) and can be contacted at 972-883-2098 or on the web at www.utdallas.edu/disability.
+The Office of Student AccessAbility ensures that qualified students with documented disabilities have an equal opportunity to participate in educational, recreational and social activities at UT Dallas.
+Students with disabilities are urged to contact Student AccessAbility as soon as they are admitted to the University.
+Student AccessAbility is located in the Student Services Building, SSB 3.200 and can be contacted at 972-883-2098 or on the web at www.utdallas.edu/studentaccess.

 Fraternity and Sorority Life